-U.S. stocks rallied after European leaders pledged to address the debt crisis.
+U.S. stocks rallied Monday morning as French and German leaders pledged to address the debt crisis hitting Europe, Bloomberg reports.

 Not only did U.S. stocks soar, the Euro surged the most since July 2010 against the dollar, with the Stoxx Europe 600 Index jumping 1.5 percent and the Standard & Poor’s 500 Index seeing an increase of 2.8 precent, Bloomberg reports.